 Increased uterine contractions cause cramps during a woman’s menstrual cycle.
 Contractions are stimulated by the hormone oxytocin and prostaglandin.

-Further investigation is needed to determine its long-term effects and safety of use.
-If treatment is ineffective, further medical management may still be warranted.
+However, further investigation is needed to determine its long-term effects and safety of use.

-Fennel has been advertised as a “fat buster” or “metabolism booster.”
-Although fennel is a nutritious and low-fat vegetable, there is no research to support that fennel will accelerate fat loss.
+Although fennel is a nutritious and low-fat vegetable, there is no research to support that fennel intake by itself will accelerate fat burning or weight loss.
+(6)